mysterking/hello-world/README.md

 # hello-world
-first program
-i am writng this just to learn it is interesting
+first program and i am writng this just to learn it is interesting